-The only official option for your mobile device is Transformers Legends for iOS and Android.
+The only official option for your mobile device is Transformers Legends app [No Longer Available].
 This casual, free-to-play card game lets you complete missions, level up, and battle against other players’ teams in command of your Autobot or Decepticon army.
 You’ll collect characters and weapons straight out of Transformers lore to build your strike force, but as with many free titles, your chances at the rarest cards increase if you’re willing to spend a little money.

 An Online Frontier

 One of the most exciting Transformers titles is still on the horizon.
 Transformers Universe calls itself a Massive Online Tactical Action game.
 You won’t be creating your own character from scratch like you might in an MMORPG, though.
 Instead you’ll choose from a pool of Autobots and Decepticons much like you’d choose a champion in League of Legends, and join the faction war in instanced multiplayer battles.
 Developer Jagex promises PvE content in this one too, so don’t dismiss it just because you’re not a competitive gamer.
 Expect Transformers Universe to roll out this summer.